emehrkay/media_speed/README.md

 I wrote this in longform js so that it is easy to understand and modify.
 Have fun submitting any improvements.
 Someone make it bounce in or something cool.

+## Shout Outs

+* [Nature Clip](https://www.videvo.net/video/macro-seedling-time-lapse-cc-by-natureclip/2150/) for their demo videos used in test/test.html
 ## License

 MIT